-BUS 324: Business Strategy I
+BUS 324 : Business Strategy I

-This course examines a series of business situations with an approach designed to integrate the student's previous business courses in management, marketing, accounting, and business law in order to determine the strategy a firm should follow to ensure its long-term survival.
+This course examines a series of business situations with an approach designed to integrate the student's previous business courses in management, marketing, accounting, and business law in order to determine the strategy a firm should follow to ensure its longterm survival.
 Students should plan to take this course in sequence with BUS 424.
 Credits 3

-Prerequisites

-BUS 204 & BUS 205, a minimum

-of 57 earned credits
+BUS 204 & BUS 205, a minimum of 57 earned credits

-BUS 325 : Financial Management I
+BUS 325 : Financial Management l

 This is the basic course in finance.
 Topics include the goals and functions of financial management, financial analysis and planning, working capital management and the capital budgeting process.
 Credits 3

-Prerequisites

-ACC 201 & ACC 202
+Prerequisites ACC 201 & ACC 202 Advising Note SCA Professional

-Advising Note

-SCA Professional